 ARTICLE I. Membership and Dues

 Section 2.
-Members, Emeritus Members, Student Members, and Associates shall have the right to attend all meetings of the Association and shall be entitled to one subscription to the Association's newsletter plus a free choice of as many other ASA publications as Council may authorize.
-Members, Emeritus Members, Student Members, and Associates shall have the right to initiate new business for the Association, by submitting a proposal in writing to the Executive Officer.
+Members, Retired Members, Student Members, High School Teacher Members, and Associates shall have the right to attend all meetings of the Association and shall be entitled to one subscription to the Association's newsletter plus a free choice of as many other ASA publications as Council may authorize.
+Members, Retired Members, Student Members, High School Teacher Members, and Associates shall have the right to initiate new business for the Association, by submitting a proposal in writing to the Executive Officer.
 The Executive Officer shall refer the proposal to an appropriate committee of the American Sociological Association and the committee shall submit the proposal with its recommendation for action to the Council.
-Only Members, Emeritus Members, and Student Members of the Association shall have the right to vote and to hold elected office in the Association.
+Only Members, Retired Members, and Student Members of the Association shall have the right to vote and to hold elected office in the Association.

 Section 3.
 Persons previously designated as Life Members shall continue as such.